- WHERE TO STAY

 Room rates in all of Rome are very volatile according to the seasons and this area is no exception.
 In the summer months rooms can be at least double that to the winter months and availability can also be a problem at popular times unless you reserve a fair way in advance.

 Just to the east of this area is the famous Via Veneto that climbs up the hill from Barberini to the exclusive district around Villa Borghese.
-The wide avenues and villas up here contain far more hotels rooms in a much more relaxing environment.
+The wide avenues and villas up here contain far more hotel rooms in a much more relaxing environment.

 You can walk down to the hectic, bustling ancient city below in ten minutes or so from most hotels, which include a lot of the chains trophy hotels in Rome.